Dawn Butler

-Dawn Petula Butler (born 3 November 1969) is a British Labour Party politician who has been a Member of Parliament (MP) for Brent Central since 2015.
+Dawn Petula Butler (born 3 November 1969) is a British Labour Party politician who is member of parliament (MP) for Brent East.
+She previously served as MP for Brent Central (2015–2024) and Brent South (2005–2010).

-Butler was elected as the MP for Brent South at the 2005 general election.
+Born in London to Jamaican parents, prior to entering politics Butler served as a trade union officer and adviser to the mayor of London, Ken Livingstone.
+She was elected as the MP for Brent South at the 2005 general election.
 She served in Prime Minister Gordon Brown's government as Parliamentary Secretary for the Cabinet Office and Minister for Young Citizens and Youth Engagement from 2009 to 2010.
-She lost her seat at the 2010 general election to Sarah Teather (Liberal Democrat).
-She returned to Parliament as the MP for Brent Central at the 2015 general election.
+Her seat was abolished prior to the 2010 general election, being replaced by Brent Central, which was won by Liberal Democrat candidate Sarah Teather.
+She returned to parliament as the MP for Brent Central at the 2015 general election.
+Initially a supporter of Andy Burnham, Butler later became a close ally of Jeremy Corbyn during his tenure as Leader of the Opposition.

-In October 2016, she was appointed to the new role of Shadow Minister for Black and Minority Ethnic Communities by Jeremy Corbyn after his re-election as Labour Leader, later becoming a close ally of Corbyn.
-In February 2017, she resigned from the Official Opposition frontbench to vote against the triggering of Article 50, which formally launched the Brexit negotiations.

-She returned as Shadow Minister for Black and Minority Ethnic Communities in June 2017, before being promoted to the Shadow Cabinet of Jeremy Corbyn as Shadow Secretary of State for Women and Equalities in August 2017.
+In October 2016, Butler was appointed to the new role of Shadow Minister for Black and Minority Ethnic Communities by Corbyn following his re-election as Labour leader.
+In February 2017, she resigned to vote against the triggering of Article 50, which formally launched the Brexit negotiations, but returned to the portfolio in June of that year before being promoted to the Shadow Cabinet as Shadow Secretary of State for Women and Equalities in the August.
 She stood in the 2020 Labour Party deputy leadership election and came last, in fifth place.
 She was removed from the Shadow Cabinet by new Labour leader Keir Starmer in 2020 and returned to the backbenches.

 Early life

-Butler was born in Forest Gate in East London, to Jamaican immigrant parents Milo and Ambrozene Butler; she has one sister and four brothers.
+Butler was born Dawn Petula Butler in Forest Gate in east London, to Jamaican immigrant parents Milo and Ambrozene Butler; she has one sister and four brothers.
 She was educated at Tom Hood School in Leytonstone and Waltham Forest College, both in London.
 She worked as an officer of the GMB Union, including time as a national race and equality officer.
-Butler was also an adviser to the Mayor of London, Ken Livingstone, on employment and social issues.
+Butler was also an adviser to the mayor of London, Ken Livingstone, on employment and social issues.